 The beginnings of the opera in Barcelona go back to the Sociedad Dramática de Aficionados in 1837.
-This organization of liberal, armed citizen militias founded a music conservatory.
-Under the direction of Queen Isabel II, this conservatory became the "Liceo Filármonico Dramático Barcelonés" in 1838.
+This union of liberal, armed citizen militia founded a musical conservatory.
+Under the direction of Queen Isabel II in 1838 it became the "Liceo Filármonico Dramático Barcelonés".

-Already in 1986, there were plans for the extension and modernization of the building.
-Based on these plans by Solà Ignasi de Morales, the Liceu was reconstructed.
-Reconstruction was made almost entirely according to original plans as of after the renovations in 1861 and 1877.
-Many undamaged original parts were re-used.
+Since 1986, there have been plans to expand and modernize the building.
+Based on these plans, made by Solà Ignasi de Morales, the Liceu was rebuilt.
+The original was almost completely preserved, since as many undamaged parts as possible were reused.

-The magnificent foyer and mirror hall were rebuilt according to the original.
-Below the concert hall, an auditorium with a restaurant was built as a break room for visitors.
-The stage was equipped with modern technology.
-The curtain was renovated and designed by the artist Antoni Miró.
-The seats of the upper floors that did not allow visual contact to the stage were equipped with TV technology.
-The geometry of the concert hall, while mostly maintaining the original design, was slightly adjusted according to modern concepts of acoustics.
+Thus, the magnificent foyer and the equally splendid hall of mirrors were reconstructed according to the original rooms.
+Below the concert hall, an auditorium with a restaurant was built as a break room for the guests, and the stage was equipped with state-of-the-art technology.
+The curtain has been modernized and was designed by Antoni Miró.
+The upper floor seats got TV technology installed, since not all seats have a view on the stage.
+The geometry of the otherwise faithfully recreated concert hall has been slightly adapted to modern acoustics.

-The Gran Teatre del Liceu was reopened in 1999 and now holds almost 2,300 seats on six floors.
-The Liceu has become an important cultural location of Barcelona.
+The Gran Teatre del Liceu reopened in 1999 and now has nearly 2,300 seats on 6 levels.
+The Liceu is an integral part of Barcelona's culture of today.

-The fire on January 31, 1994 destroyed the Liceu almost entirely.
-This had extraordinary effects on the Catalan society.
-There were wide discussions whether the house was to be rebuilt or not.
-A new legal basis had to be created for the reconstruction of this iconic building.
-The assets and all privileges were transferred in a foundation, the Fundació del Gran Teatre del Liceu.
-From then on, the house was entirely subject to public administration.
+The fire on January 31, 1994 almost completely destroyed the Liceu.
+This had an extraordinary social impact on Catalan society.
+There was debate as to whether the house should be rebuilt at all.
+A new legal basis was created for the reconstruction of this symbolic building.
+The assets and all rights were transferred to a foundation, the Fundació del Gran Teatre del Liceu.
+From now on, the house was completely in public ownership.